-There is an ingenious solution to this problem whereby identical NPC irrigation drippers are used to assemble a special control dripper called a fractional dripper.
-The flow rate of a fractional dripper is a fixed fraction of the flow rate of the irrigation drippers used to assemble the fractional dripper, regardless of the pressure.
+This ingenious method uses identical NPC irrigation drippers to assemble a special control dripper called a fractional dripper.
+The flow rate of a fractional dripper is a fixed fraction of the flow rate of the irrigation drippers regardless of the pressure.
 For example, if the control dripper is a fractional dipper with one quarter of the flow rate of an irrigation dripper, then the volume of water discharged by each of the irrigation drippers is 4 times the control volume regardless of the pressure.